Ok survival may be a bit extreme, as you know Lytham Festival is like no other, no need for baby wipes, dry shampoo or using eco toilets.

 As a women of a certain age, that cant drink anything more than a shot, without searching out the facilities, dont worry there are loads at either end of the arena to the left and right of the stage, so queuing time is normally absolute minimum, and with a central hand-sanitiser bank so you can be in and out in seconds.

-Cuffe & Taylor, now part of the LIVE NATION family, are local guys with local staff, and even though a UK wide operation, I personally think they put extra love into Lytham and once again have put a brilliant programme of entertainment for us, encapsulating all tastes, with comedy, culture and music……..and After Parties too
+Cuffe & Taylor, now part of the LIVE NATION family, are local guys with local staff, and even though a UK wide if not now Global operation, I personally think they put extra love into Lytham and once again have put a brilliant programme of entertainment for us, encapsulating all tastes and ages.

 Keep up with what they are up to around the country